Overview: Corner Wall Beading

 Step 1: Cut the drywall paper beading with tin snips

 If you need to cut pieces to length, simply hold the wall beading in place, mark the cut, and cut the bead with tin snips.
 Where pieces run to the floor, cut them about 1/2 in. short.
 The baseboard will cover the gap.

 Spread a thick layer of all-purpose joint compound on both sides of the corner and smooth it off with a putty knife.
 Avoid lightweight joint compound because it doesn’t adhere as well to the corner bead.
 Strive for an even, consistent layer of joint compound about 1/8 in. thick.
 Don’t leave any thin or dry spots.

 Wetting the paper covering on the corner bead helps create a better bond and better adhesion and cuts down on wrinkles.
-Do this by spritzing the corner bead before you stick it to the wall.
+Do this by spritzing the corner wall beading before you stick it to the wall.
 You don’t have to soak the corner bead; just dampen it a bit.

 Push into place

 Press the dampened corner bead into the joint compound with your fingers.
 Run your fingers up and down while pressing evenly on both sides to embed and center the corner bead.

 After positioning the wall beading, wipe and smooth off excess joint compound with a 5- or 6-in. putty knife.
 Press the edge of the tape with the knife blade to ensure a tight bond with the drywall.